Erd\H{o}s-Rado Classes: Further results

 \begin{fact}[{\cite[Theorem 3.4.1]{mp-accessible}}] $\cK^{or}$ is a ``minimal'' large, $\bL_{\infty, \omega}$-elementary category.
 This means that if $\bK$ is a large, $\bL_{\infty, \omega}$-elementary category, then there is a faithful functor $\Phi:\cK^{or} \to \bK$ that preserves directed colimits. \end{fact}

 This is not phrased as Morley (likely) ever wrote it, but this is the classic proof of Morley's Omitting Types Theorem.
-The functor $\Phi$ is simply the blueprint that takes $I \in \cK^{or}$ to $EM_\tau(I, \Phi) \in \bK$.
+The functor $\Phi$ comes from the blueprint that takes $I \in \cK^{or}$ to $EM_\tau(I, \Phi) \in \bK$.
 With generalized indiscernibles in hand, we have a generalization.